nickg/nextcellent/readme.txt

 = Will NextCellent continue evolving? =

-- **Absolutely**.
+- **YES**.
 Current version has many things to be improved.
 Versions will be numbered as 1.9.x avoiding conflicting NextGEN numbering.
-However NextCellent will respect current configuration and database table format, so you can switch to NextGEN version (theoretically) without effort.
+NextCellent will respect current configuration and database table format, so you can switch to NextGEN version (theoretically) safely.

 = Will NextCellent Gallery work with my theme? =

 - NextCellent uses the same codebase and tries to mimic older NextGEN as much as possible.
 In short, it should!
+- There is a NextCellent Wiki addressing some common questions http://wpgetready.com/wiki/nextcellent-plugin/

 = Will NextCellent work with my NextGEN Galleries? =